Middle Niobrara NRD Receives Grant from

 Nebraska Environmental Trust

-Lincoln, NE – May 7, 2021 – Middle Niobrara NRD announced today that it will receive $810,000 from the Nebraska Environmental Trust for the “Long Pine Creek Watershed (LPCW) Restoration Phase 4” project.
+Lincoln, NE – May 1, 2021 – Middle Niobrara NRD announced today that it will receive $288,015 from the Nebraska Environmental Trust for the “Sandhills Interactive Natural Resources Education Complex (SINREC)” project.
 The Trust Board announced funding for the project at its meeting on April 8, 2021 in Lincoln.
+This is the first year of award with a potential for 2nd and 3rd year funding totaling $154,000 and $158,000, respectively.
 The project is one of the 113 projects receiving $18,350,515 in grant awards from the Nebraska Environmental Trust this year.
 Of these, 42 were new applications and 71 are carry-over projects.